 As of this period, hieroglyphic texts cease to be registered in Yaxchilan, and construction and commercial activities cease.
 The reasons for slope It points to the sum of several factors that trigger severe crises.

-The internal wars between relatives eager for power, the external wars for territorial power with other Mayan lineages, the consequent political and social instability generated by these conflicts, lead to inevitable diseases and famine, the closure of commercial roads, and some natural cause that It did not help as droughts more than proven or the wear of the cultivated soil itself.
+The internal wars between relatives eager for power, the external wars for territorial power with other Mayan lineages, the consequent political and social instability that these conflicts generate, lead to inevitable diseases and famine, the closure of commercial routes, and some natural cause that It did not help as more than proven droughts or the wear and tear of the cultivated soil.

 In this area of the Usumacinta you have other ancient Mayan cities to visit, such as the exquisite Piedras Negras or the unmissable Bonampak with its frescoes.